susanBuck/notes/05_Laravel/09_Databases_Eloquent_ORM.md

 }
 ```

-There are tons of methods within the query builder to help you build any query imaginable (check the above-linked docs to see what we mean).
+There are many methods within the query builder to help you build any query imaginable (check the above-linked docs for a full reference).

 Or maybe you're an SQL wiz and you don't want any help from the query builder.
 In this case, you could use the `statement()` method to run any raw SQL statement: